 The US Army is its largest customer.
 Other significant customers include the US Navy, NASA, and the US Air Force.

-ATK has seen revenues declines over the last few years.
+Prior to the merger, ATK had seen revenue declines over the last few years.
 Revenues fell 5% from $4.61 billion in 2012 to $4.36 billion in 2013.
 Profits, however, jumped 4% from $263 million to $272 million due to lower operating expenses and the absence of litigation, accrual, and realignment charges.

 The declines were driven by a 7% drop in aerospace sales as a result of the completion of NASA's Space Shuttle program and reduced production levels on other programs.
 Within its defense segment, ATK was hurt by a dip in energetics systems sales as a result of the loss of a facility management contract.
 This segment also experienced a decrease in small-caliber systems sales due to lower demand for non-standard ammunition.